fermads/flextext/README.md

-## Purpose
+# flexText

-Polyfill for multi-line `overflow:ellipsis` with the following strategy to make text fit:
+jQuery plugin for multi-line `overflow:ellipsis` with the following strategy to make text fit:

-1. lower letter spacing (optional)
+1. make letter spacing smaller by steps of 0.1px (optional)
-2. lower font size (optional)
+2. make font size smaller by steps of 2% (optional)
 3. cut text and add ellipsis

 CSS `overflow:ellipsis` only work for 1 line of text.
 For multiple lines